matt24smith/ecfuzz/readme.md

 ecfuzz --target fuzz_target.c --corpus ./corpus/start --dictionary-path input/sample.dict --seed 000 --iterations 5000
 ```

-Initializing the fuzzing engine with seed 000 finds both bugs in this example after ~4700 attempts.
+Initializing the fuzzing engine with seed 000 finds both bugs in ``fuzz_target.c`` after ~4700 attempts.
+Results will be deterministic as long as the corpus, dictionary, and seed remain unchanged.
-The resulting mutations will be logged to the same directory as the ``start`` file.
+Mutations will be logged to the same directory as the ``start`` file.

 ```text
 ...